HannahLilyW/texas-showdown/README.md

 ./update.sh
 ```

+# Where to find backend logs
+Backend error logs are saved at `/var/log/httpd/error_log`

 # Authentication
 The site uses the TokenAuthentication scheme provided by Django REST Framework.
 For more info see https://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication